 This is easy.
 Use heavier jigheads, heavier drop shot weights, heavier swimbait hooks.
 You have to get down to the appropriate depth quickly or you aren’t going to catch many fish.

 Slow Troll Deep Water Drop-offs

 Use your trolling motor and your favorite bottom rig to slow troll the deep water drop-offs.
 You need to cover a little bit of water, but make sure you are going slow enough so you are still staying close to vertical with your presentation.
 Once you find the hot spot, stop trolling and pick off several more bass in that spot.
-Smallmouth bass usually school up in deeper water, so this is a great technique to find bass.
+Spotted bass usually school up in deeper water, so this is a great technique to find bass.
 Once you find them, it’s time to stay there and just keep catching.